ishtihoss/e-commerce/project_ec/readme.md

 Finally, we perform hyperparameter tuning on our XGBoost model using grid search and k-fold cross-validation to find the best parameters that minimize our RMSE.

-<<<<<<< HEAD
-The outcome of this project is a machine learning model that can predict the quantity of products sold on a given day, which can be helpful for managing inventory and forecasting revenue.
+## The outcome of this project is a machine learning model that can predict the quantity of products sold on a given day, which can be helpful for managing inventory and forecasting revenue.
 =======
 The outcome of this project is a machine learning model that can predict the quantity of products sold on a given day, which can be helpful for managing inventory and forecasting revenue.
 >>>>>>> f5a83d953af33b462326fc607148be4083e9fbe6